mmlt/kubectl-tmplt/README.md

 ## Wishlist
 - Support templates with other delimiters than {{ }}.
 Use-case; prometheus config uses {{ }} but needs to be templated as well.
 - [could have] 'delete' step.
 Use-case: delete CR and wait for operator to do it's work, then delete(prune?) operator.
-- [could have] prune stores a list of deployed resources instead of querying the cluster by labels.

 ## Known issues

-### Prune
-Prune is slow.
-Prune queries the cluster for all `kubectl api-resources` in the prune.namespaces and this takes one or more minutes.

-Prune expects the group of an object to stay the same.
-For example deploying Ingress with `apiVersion: networking.k8s.io/v1beta1` results in an Ingress `apiVersion: extensions/v1beta1` and causes it to be pruned.
-In such a case update the group in the templates.